 - Position your first wall mount bracket on the wall where you made a mark.
 Use a carpenter’s level to make sure the mounting bracket is straight.
 Mark the location of the screw holes with a pencil.

-- Repeat step one on the other side of your window.
+- Repeat the first step on the other side of your window.
 If you’re using a long curtain rod or need extra support for heavyweight curtains, you can make marks for your center bracket after completing the end brackets.

 - Drill guide holes where you’ve placed your marks for the mounting hardware.
 You’ll need to use plastic wall anchors to provide proper support if you’re installing in drywall.